The practice behind MonkeyDo is, in many ways, about addressing the trade-offs we've made to live in a modern, technology-driven society.

 we focus on in our joint repair programs.

-Through these principles you can heal your pain and reconnect with your body at a deep level, restoring the powerful, pain-free movement that is your birthright:
+Through these principles you can heal your pain and reconnect with your body at a deeper level, restoring the powerful, pain-free movement that is your birthright:

 Breathing impacts every aspect of our health, and most of us are bad at it.
 Become a better breather and increase power, stamina, and coordination during activity while decreasing stress, fatigue, and anxiety at rest.